 Teen movies as a whole have gotten an awful reputation.
-As discussed in my previous post about dating advice from ’80s rom coms, films aimed at young people 13-21 are seen as predictable and unrealistic.
+Even dating back to ’80s rom coms, films aimed at young people 13-21 are seen as predictable and unrealistic.
 Likewise, those drawn in by the appeal of high school love affairs and bucket lists to be completed by graduation are often thought of as unimaginative and vapid.

 The most common theme among teen movies from the 2000s is undeniably young love.
-Surely a genre so full of stories revolving around getting together, breaking up, and — with the right soundtrack and carefully chosen dialogue — getting back together, could have something to teach us as a generation about dating (even in 2017).
+Surely a genre so full of stories revolving around getting together, breaking up, and — with the right soundtrack and carefully chosen dialogue — getting back together, could have something to teach us as a generation about dating.

 Be honest with your partner (and yourself) — from A Cinderella Story (2004)